spectrumbranch/crunch/README.md

 crunch.stop();
 ```

-Early Phase Requirements
+Early Phase Requirements (TODO)
 ------------------------

 -Specify a channel with configuration for crunch to sub/pub to on redis.
-This gives the channel namespace a prefix of `crunch:channelname:`

 -Messages are expected to be sent in valid parseable JSON.
 Both direct (value filled) and deferred (provides a 'memory address'-like redis key for another message) messages are understood.